-Why should people in rural municipalities be concerned about the sludge levels in their sewage lagoons?
+Why should rural municipalities be concerned about the sludge levels in their sewage lagoons?

-Many towns have outgrown the capacity of their current sewage lagoon — communities with recent population booms or with older lagoons are experiencing sludge levels that are rising faster than expected.
+Many towns have outgrown the capacity of their current sewage lagoon — communities with recent population booms or older lagoons are experiencing sludge levels rising faster than expected.
 Unfortunately, excessively high sludge levels make it difficult for outdoor lagoons to function correctly.

 Strict new guidelines for releasing lagoon effluent into the natural environment have greatly burdened public works managers.
 Increased sludge levels are a problem.
 As higher sludge creates a shortage of space in the wastewater cell, the only remaining solution for the public works manager is to dredge the cell to remove the sludge, which can be costly.